 Being easy to conduct, advantaging neither short nor long distance runners, being equally suitable for either gender and any age or ability level, and coming with an abundance of research data and easily understandable results tables, the 1.5 mile Time Trial has been found to be an extremely useful tool with which athletes can track their fitness.

-The results from these time trials, held roughly every six to eight weeks in place of a Tuesday speedwork session, help to determine rankings for the Xmas Handicap Run
+The results from these time trials, held roughly every six to eight weeks in place of a Tuesday speedwork session.

 The time trial data also provides useful feedback information from which coaches can plan future training, and allows runners to predict likely times for their upcoming races.